-As we moved from analogue to the digital world, everything we do creates data.
-Every second we are interacting online is being stored in multiple places at the same time.
+As we move from the analogue to the digital world, everything we do creates data.
+All of our online activity is being stored in multiple places at the same time.
 What we search, browse, click, how we move the mouse along the screen, our keystroke cadence, what we pause on and what we chose to ignore all add up to a shockingly accurate description of who we are, data wise.
 We have given away our privacy online but we did get something in return.
 We are able to easily browse the most complicated set of information ever assembled, the internet, in a useful, even enjoyable way.
 This is thanks to the data economy that the internet has created.
+Real estate is not immune to this new reality.

 Today, we produce more data now than ever before and it grows exponentially.
 In 2010, the world produced 1 Zettabyte of data.
 A zettabyte is 1,000,000,000,000,000,000,000 bytes (that’s 21 zeroes for those counting), or one trillion gigabytes.
 That’s enough data to fill 75 billion 16-gigabyte-sized devices.
 In 2016, we produced 16ZB and by 2025, we will produce 160 plus.

 While data was primarily the side-effect of successful business operations, it has become one of the most important commodities in every industry.
 Innovation is the only way to stay ahead of the competition, at least in the long run, and data is the lifeblood of successful innovation.
-Real estate is not immune to this new reality.
-Data is the main force behind the tech (r)evolution that we see in the property industry at the moment.
+Data is also the main force behind the tech (r)evolution that we see in the property industry at the moment.
 I think we are already seeing that tech will be one of the main differentiators between the winners and losers in pretty much every real estate vertical.

 Buildings themselves will start to become massive data creators, just like your computer or router.
 Starting from construction to demolition, buildings continuously create data.
 There are sensors that can monitor concrete (yes concrete) strength, temperature, and relative humidity.
 There are sensors available that can cost effectively measure heat, air quality, traffic, occupancy, you name it.
 This comes at a cost but it can answer important nagging questions for every building such as “which stairs and elevators are used most?”
 Or, “which pumps get overheated during peak times?”